Force: Yank

+The term is used in biomechanical analysis, athletic assessment and robotic control.
+The second ("tug"), third ("snatch"), fourth ("shake"), and higher derivatives are rarely used.

 Kinematic integrals

 Forces can be used to define a number of physical concepts by integrating with respect to kinematic variables.
 For example, integrating with respect to time gives the definition of impulse:

-which by Newton's Second Law must be equivalent to the change in momentum (yielding the Impulse momentum theorem).
+which by Newton's second law must be equivalent to the change in momentum (yielding the Impulse momentum theorem).

 Similarly, integrating with respect to position gives a definition for the work done by a force:

 which is equivalent to changes in kinetic energy (yielding the work energy theorem).

 Power P is the rate of change dW/dt of the work W, as the trajectory is extended by a position change $d\mathbf{x}$ in a time interval dt: